TopCode-Dev/google_places_suggestions_autocomplete_field/README.md

 ### Example Output

-When a user selects a place from the suggestions, the onPlaceSelected callback will return a Place object with the detailed information like:
+When a user selects a place from the suggestions, the onPlaceSelected callback will return a Place object with the detailed information